mui/material-ui/docs/data/material/guides/typescript/typescript.md

 ## Complications with the `component` prop

-The usage of the `component` prop can be problematic if you are creating your custom component based on the Mateiral UI's components.
+Because of some TypeScript limitations, using the `component` prop can be problematic if you are creating your custom component based on the Material UI's components.
 You will likely need to use one of these two options:

 1. Wrap the Material UI component in order to enhance it